linaGirl/ee-class/README.md

 - 0.2.4: The constructor may now return a function when overriding the class implementation
 - 0.2.6: Classes expose their defintion now via the «Class.definition» proroperty
 - 0.2.7: Added support fo Object.defineProperties()
+- 0.2.8: Removed all occurences of __proto__ in th eclass implementation, replaced the by Object.getPrototypeOf()